elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 > Note: if you are on Windows, you can also try `iex.bat --werl` which may provide a better experience depending on which console you are using.

-> Note: if you want to run `iex` with the project and dependent modules automatically loaded in interactive mode run `iex -S mix compile`.
+> Note: if you want to run `iex` with the project and dependent modules automatically loaded in interactive mode run `iex -S mix run`.

 ## Running scripts